 Mark received a Bachelor of Science degree in business administration from Drexel University, with a major in accounting.
 He also earned a juris doctor degree from the University of Toledo, and an LLM degree in taxation from Temple University School of Law.
 In addition, he holds a Series 65 Uniform Investment Advisor license.

-Mark is also a partner in the Philadelphia law firm of Drucker Beckman Sobel, LLP.
+Mark was a partner in the former Philadelphia law firm of Drucker Beckman Sobel, LLP.
 He is a member of the Pennsylvania and New Jersey Bars and is licensed to practice before the United States Tax Court.

 Mark and his wife, Sharon, live in Haddonfield, New Jersey.
 Sharon is a librarian at a South Jersey high school.